 How Far In Advance Can I Make Stuffing?

-This stuffing recipe allows certain steps to be done in advance to make life easier.
-The entire recipe can be made the day in advance, covered with aluminum foil, and stored in the refrigerator.
+The entire stuffing recipe can be made a day in advance, covered with aluminum foil, and stored in the refrigerator.
 Allow the baking dish to sit at room temperature for thirty minutes before placing it in the oven.

 Gluten free bread can be toasted up to four days in advance and kept in an airtight container.

-Sausage can be fried and frozen weeks in advance and defrosted the night before the stuffing needs to be assembled.
+Sausage can be cooked and frozen weeks in advance and defrosted the night before the stuffing needs to be assembled.

 Celery, Leeks, and Water Chestnuts can be chopped and sauteed the day before assembling the stuffing.